Best Stripe Alternatives in 2026 (Honest Comparison)

 Bottom line

 Every card-based Stripe alternative shares Stripe's core trait: someone else holds your money and sets the rules.
 That's fine until it isn't.
 The only category that removes the risk entirely is a non-custodial crypto gateway — funds land in a wallet only you control, with no KYC and no chargebacks.
-Start free with CryptoGate and add a payment rail no one can freeze.
+Start free with GriffNode and add a payment rail no one can freeze.

 Related reading: 15 industries most likely to be debanked · How crypto payments protect you from debanking